Leiden, City of Discoveries

 International and Connected

 While many internationals choose to live in Leiden, the surrounding municipalities of Leiderdorp, Oegstgeest, Voorschoten and Zoeterwoude are also very popular with expats.
 There are several international schools nearby to cater to these families, as well as many international social groups.
-Expat Centre Leiden offers free information and support to all internationals living in the area.
+Leiden International Centre offers free information and support to all internationals living in the area.

 In the city itself, biking is an easy and safe way to travel.
 Want to go further afield?
 Whether for day trips or a regular commute, travelling to and from Leiden is simple.
 Leiden Centraal station has frequent connections to Amsterdam (35 minutes), The Hague (15 minutes) and Rotterdam (33 minutes), and Amsterdam Schiphol airport is only 15 minutes away.